Shambhala Mountain Center staff in The Great Stupa of Dharmakaya on Shambhala Day 2015. Photo by Lauretta Prevost

 - A commitment to uphold Our Values and Code of Conduct

-- A desire to live in rugged terrain and isolated location – we are one hour away from physical and mental health care, and there is no regular shuttle service or public transportation.
+- A desire to live in rustic living conditions, rugged terrain and isolated location – we are one hour away from physical and mental health care, and there is no regular shuttle service or public transportation.
 We cannot accommodate pets at this time.

-- Depending on the position, the desire and ability to make and fulfill a long-term commitment (minimum of one year) after a 90-day trial period
+- The desire and ability to make and fulfill a long-term commitment (minimum of one year for core staff positions)

 - Authorization to work in the US

-- A commitment to participation in weekly community service shifts (washing dishes, cleaning shared spaces), events, meetings, and classes
+- A commitment to participate in community life through weekly service shifts (washing dishes, cleaning shared spaces), events, meetings, and classes

 - The strength and flexibility to cope with the inevitable intensity of living and working in a small, dynamic community